FAQ

 What types of tokens are supported on GnoSwap?

-Upon launch, GnoSwap supports Gnoland-native tokens and GRC-20s.
+Upon launch, GnoSwap will support Gnoland-native tokens and GRC-20s.
 In the future, all assets from external chains transferred to Gnoland via IBC will be supported on GnoSwap.
 This is made possible thanks to the interoperable nature of Gnoland.

 $GNS is the native token of the GnoSwap protocol, which exists to drive its ecosystem and encourage sustainable liquidity. $GNS tokens can be staked to earn xGNS, which represents the voting power on the GnoSwap governance. xGNS tokens receive a portion of all protocol fees generated on GnoSwap.